 “ONEderful aligns so well to our values and our culture.
-From our leadership levels to every associate in the organisation, we support each other and this kind of program works really well where you have associates who look for a community in their workforce.”
+From our leadership levels to every associate in the organization, we support each other and this kind of program works really well where you have associates who look for a community in their workforce.”

 Even as the company is at the forefront of recognition technology, they still heavily focus on making recognition more than just a transaction—it’s about the humanity of appreciation.
 Rather than just handing out their service awards to associates, they use best practices to create a recognition experience for their people.
-Associates and leaders tell stories of associate accomplishments when they recognise one another.
+Associates and leaders tell stories of associate accomplishments when they recognize one another.
 And they understand the need to show appreciation not just for the work an associate delivers, but also for who they are each and every day.

 “I think we've reached that pinnacle now with the pandemic where people have become even more aware of their identity, their value, and their sense of purpose.
-So being able to tie our strategy with that shift in focus has allowed us to really maximise what's been a challenging time for all of us,” says Lynch.
+So being able to tie our strategy with that shift in focus has allowed us to really maximize what's been a challenging time for all of us,” says Lynch.

 Capital One’s keys for recognition success:

 High usage of ONEderful has fueled both personal success for associates and has impacted Capital One’s culture to drive business success: